-- That no present-day antimalarial agent, including doxycycline, guarantees protection against malaria. - To avoid being bitten by mosquitoes by using personal protective measures that help avoid contact with mosquitoes, especially from dusk to dawn (e.g., staying in well-screened areas, using mosquito nets, covering the body with clothing, and using an effective insect repellent).

-- That doxycycline prophylaxis: - should begin 1-2 days before travel to the malarious area, - should be continued daily while in the malarious area and after leaving the malarious area, - should be continued for 4 further weeks to avoid development of malaria after returning from an endemic area, - should not exceed 4 months.
+- that no present-day antimalarial agent, including doxycycline, guarantees protection against malaria. - to avoid being bitten by mosquitoes by using personal protective measures that help avoid contact with mosquitoes, especially from dusk to dawn (e.g., staying in well-screened areas, using mosquito nets, covering the body with clothing, and using an effective insect repellent). - that doxycycline prophylaxis: - should begin 1-2 days before travel to the malarious area, - should be continued daily while in the malarious area and after leaving the malarious area, - Vibramycin contains lactose as an excipient.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency, or glucose-galactose malabsorption should not take this medicinal product - should be continued for 4 further weeks to avoid development of malaria after returning from an endemic area, - should not exceed 4 months.